 Praised for her "feisty and alluring" performances (Review Vancouver), young light lyric soprano Julia Rooney is establishing herself on the Canadian performing arts scene.
 Julia holds both a Bachelor of Music and Master of Music in Opera from the University of British Columbia and has also trained at the Mozarteum University in Austria, Opera Nuova in Edmonton, the Centre for Opera Studies in Italy, the European Music Academy in Czech Republic, and the American Academy of Dramatic Arts in New York.

 In July of 2017, Julia performed a recital series (Here I Am: From Baroque to Broadway) in Calgary and Regina, both cities that she is connected to having grown up on the prairies.
 She was joined by pianists Faye White and Susan Sametz.
-Julia was also a featured performed in Broadway Bistro's July Show which was a collection of miscast and bizarre songs.
+Julia was also a featured performer in Broadway Bistro's July Show which was a collection of miscast and bizarre songs.

 During the 2016-2017 season, Julia was seen performing in Montreal as a Laureate with Jeunes Ambassadeurs Lyriques (Théâtre Lyrichorégra 20) in a series of concerts in November.
 Julia returned to her hometown of Calgary in December to sing Handel's Messiah with Knox Presbyterian Church under the baton of Paul Grindlay.
 Julia was asked to return for a second-annual Valentine's performance of German operetta at the German-Canadian Benevolent Society of British Columbia with pianist Richard Epp and tenor Eric Schwarzhoff.
 In the spring, Julia appeared with Vancouver Opera as the Paralegal and chorus in Dead Man Walking and chorus for Verdi's Otello.
 Julia also participated in a musical theatre performance masterclass series with Patrick Street Productions' Peter Jorgensen, with the support of a career development grant from the Vancouver Opera Chorus Endowment (VOCE).